Helen Jenkins set for 2012 London Olympics qualifier

 Jenkins will qualify should she finish on the podium at Hyde Park or among the medals at the World Championship grand final in Beijing on 10 September.

-has achieved successive third places at Hyde Park.
+The 2008 world champion has achieved successive third places at Hyde Park.

 "If I can qualify this year, it gives me a year to prepare," the 27-year-old Welsh athlete said.